-The air filtration usually occurs when the disbursed air is “sucked” back into the HVAC system to be conditioned and then used again.
-During this process, the air is forced through the air filter and the spun fiberglass or pleated paper/cloth traps the particulates and contaminants from the air and removes them, thus not allowing the particles to be recirculated into the air you breathe.
+The air filtration occurs when the disbursed air is “sucked” back into the HVAC system where it is conditioned and then used again.
+During this process, air is forced through the air filter.
+The spun fiberglass or pleated paper/cloth traps the particulates and contaminants, removing them from the air.
+These particles are now no longer able to be recirculated into the air you breathe.

-As with almost all of the products that we purchase, there are lower-end, mid-level and high-end choices available.
-Not all products are created equal and not all air filters will clean your air with the same efficiency.
+As with almost all products we purchase, there are lower-end, mid-level and high-end choices available.
+Not all products are created equal.
+Not all air filters will clean your air with the same efficiency.
 The higher the quality, the more contaminants that will be removed from your indoor air.
-Keep in mind that these higher quality air filters are usually a bit more expensive.
+Keep in mind that these higher quality air filters are usually cost a bit more.

-This is where the MERV rating comes into play.
-MERV stands for “Minimum Efficiency Reporting Value” and is a numeric value for rating and comparing the filter’s efficiency and performance.
-The range for Standard MERV values is typically from 1 to 16, with the number indicating how well the filter will remove material from the air.
-The higher the MERV number, the better the filtration.
+This is where the filter’s MERV rating comes into the picture.
+MERV stands for “Minimum Efficiency Reporting Value”.
+It is a numeric value for rating and comparing the filter’s efficiency and performance.
+The range for standard MERV values is typically from 1 to 16; the number indicating how well the filter will remove material from the air.
+The higher the MERV rating, the better the filtration.

 MERV 1-4: Common standard filters.
 Basic filtration.
 Low cost.

-MERV 6-8: Good filtration usually used in residential settings.
-Made of pleated paper or cloth.
+MERV 6-8: Good filtration and typically used in residential settings.
+Made of cloth or pleated paper.

-MERV 9-12: Relatively high efficiency, middle of the road filters.
+MERV 9-12: Middle of the road filters with relatively high efficiency.
 Can trap particles of 1 micron or larger.

 MERV 13-16: Highest efficiency, best standard filters available.
-Can trap particles as tiny as 0.3 microns or larger.
+Can trap particles as small as 0.3 microns or larger.

-There are filters available with MERV ratings higher than 16, however they are thick and dense and your typical residential HVAC system cannot readily handle them.
-In fact they can actually interfere with the airflow by restricting it.
-This in turn could actually reduce the effectiveness of your heating and cooling systems and can even result in damage to the HVAC equipment.
-You must make sure that your HVAC system can handle filters with MERV ratings higher than 16 before buying and installing one.
+There are filters available with MERV ratings higher than 16; however, they are thick and dense, and a typical residential HVAC system cannot readily handle them.
+In fact, they can interfere with the airflow by restricting it.
+This reduces the effectiveness of your heating and cooling systems and can even result in damage to the HVAC equipment.
+Make sure that your HVAC system can handle filters with MERV ratings higher than 16 before buying and installing one.

 There are also additional units that can be installed along with your HVAC system that are designed for air filtration and purification.
-These air cleaners can provide an additional step “on top” of the regular filtering, thus cleaning your air even further.
+These air cleaners provide an additional step “on top” of the regular filtration, cleaning your air even further.

-All of the air that circulates through your HVAC system, to either heat or cool your home, will eventually pass through the air filter.
-This is why it is so VERY important to keep your air filters clean and change them regularly.
+All the air that circulates through your HVAC system, to heat or cool your home, will eventually pass through the air filter.
+Therefore, it is extremely important to keep your air filters clean and change them regularly.
 Dirty, clogged air filters can: